franciscop/statux/README.md

 };
 ```

-Or directly access the name with the correct selector and a default:
+Or directly access the name with the correct selector and a default if you know `user` is defined:

 ```js
 const App = () => {